snarfed/arroba/README.md

 arroba [![Circle CI](https://circleci.com/gh/snarfed/arroba.svg?style=svg)](https://circleci.com/gh/snarfed/arroba) [![Coverage Status](https://coveralls.io/repos/github/snarfed/arroba/badge.svg?branch=main)](https://coveralls.io/github/snarfed/arroba?branch=master)
 ===

-Python implementation of [Bluesky](https://blueskyweb.xyz/) [PDS](https://atproto.com/guides/data-repos) and [AT Protocol](https://atproto.com/specs/atp), including data repository, Merkle search tree, and [com.atproto.sync XRPC methods](https://atproto.com/lexicons/com-atproto-sync).
+Python implementation of [Bluesky](https://blueskyweb.xyz/) [PDS](https://atproto.com/guides/data-repos) and [AT Protocol](https://atproto.com/specs/atp), including data repository, Merkle search tree, and [XRPC methods](https://atproto.com/lexicons/com-atproto-sync).

 You can build your own PDS on top of arroba with just a few lines of Python and run it in any WSGI server.
 You can build a more involved PDS with custom logic and behavior.
 Or you can build a different ATProto service, eg an [AppView, relay (née BGS)](https://blueskyweb.xyz/blog/5-5-2023-federation-architecture), or something entirely new!